awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule: ** [https://docs.aws.amazon.com/config/latest/developerguide/ec2-managedinstance-patch-compliance-status-check.html](https://docs.aws.amazon.com/config/latest/developerguide/ec2-managedinstance-patch-compliance-status-check.html)

-This AWS control checks whether the compliance status of the Amazon EC2 Systems Manager patch compliance is COMPLIANT or NON\_COMPLIANT after the patch installation on the instance\.
+This control checks whether the compliance status of the Amazon EC2 Systems Manager patch compliance is COMPLIANT or NON\_COMPLIANT after the patch installation on the instance\.

 It only checks instances that are managed by AWS Systems Manager Patch Manager\.